onyx-platform/onyx-platform.github.io/_drafts/2017-07-10-Onyx-Asynchronous-Barrier-Snapshotting.md

 ### Automatic exactly-once aggregations

-Onyx 0.9 supported exactly once aggregations, but was only able to do so if provided with a user-provided key in each message to perform deduplication.
+Onyx 0.9 supported exactly once aggregations, but was only able to do so if provided with a user-provided key in each message.
 That meant that each message flowing through Onyx needed to be tracked for fault handling purposes, and deduplicated after checking whether a message with that key has been seen before.
 With 0.10, Onyx is able to automatically provides exactly once aggregations without any preexisting knowledge of the structure of incoming messages.
-Moreover, this approach is far more performant since checkpointing happens at consistent intervals dictated by the barriers, rather than durably storing state for each individual message.
+Moreover, this approach is far more performant since checkpointing happens at consistent intervals dictated by the barriers, rather than durably checkpointing aggregation results for each individual message.

 ### In-order processing

 With 0.9, in-order processing wasn't possible because of our record-at-a-time replay approach.
-Piggybacking off of the properties of ABS, version 0.10 is able to process messages in the strict order that they're received.
+Thanks to the properties of ABS, 0.10 is able to process messages in the strict order that they're received.
 Here again, barrier injection is able to delineate the stream of messages into "zones", and replay happens at the granular of each barrier mark.
 Peers are thus able to see the same messages in the same order - even in the face of a recovery event.
 In the case of a recovery event, the stream will be rewound, and state recovered to the consistent job wide-snapshot, ensuring that any state reducers will be processed in-order.
 It is important to state that any side-effects performed by tasks may be processed twice/out of order, however any accreted state/reductions will be correctly processed.

 This ends up being a big deal as a growing number of applications depend on order.
-These often lean on architectures that perform pattern detection, provenance tracking e.g. [Command Query Responsibility Segregation (CQRS)](https://martinfowler.com/bliki/CQRS.html), and [Complex Event Processing (CEP)](https://en.wikipedia.org/wiki/Complex_event_processing).
+These often lean on architectures that perform pattern detection or provenance tracking e.g. [Command Query Responsibility Segregation (CQRS)](https://martinfowler.com/bliki/CQRS.html), and [Complex Event Processing (CEP)](https://en.wikipedia.org/wiki/Complex_event_processing).